nathanaccidentally/Darkness/README.md

 # Darkness
-A little Chrome extension example.
+A little Chrome extension that butchers a dark mode on unsupported websites.